Convention Against Discrimination in Education

 The UNESCO Convention Against Discrimination in Education is a multilateral treaty which aims to combat discrimination in the field of education.
 It was adopted on 14 December 1960 in Paris and came into effect on 22 May 1962.
-The Convention also ensures the free choice of religious education and private school, and the right to use or teach their own languages for national minority groups.
+The Convention ensures the free choice of religious education and private school, and the right to use or teach their own languages for national minority groups.
 The Convention prohibits any reservation.
-As of December 2022, 109 states were members of the Convention.
+As of December 2024, 110 states were members of the Convention.

 It is the first international instrument which covers the right to education extensively and has a binding force in international law.
 It is recognized as a cornerstone of Education 2030 Agenda and represents a powerful tool to advance the Sustainable Development Goals (SDG4).

 There is an additional Protocol Instituting a Conciliation and Good Offices Commission, which was adopted on 10 December 1962 and entered into force on 24 October 1968 in signatory States.
 As of October 2019, the Protocol has 37 members (including Vietnam; post-unification Vietnam has not expressed a position on whether it succeeds pre-unification South Vietnam as a member of the Protocol).

 This Convention is also referred to in the Preamble of International Convention on the Elimination of All Forms of Racial Discrimination and UN International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families.